fkakatie/pw-gen/README.md

 ## Contributing

-If you would like to contribute to this simple project, please [open an issue](https://github.com/fkakatie/pw-gen/issues/new/choose).
+If you would like to contribute to this simple project, [open an issue](https://github.com/fkakatie/pw-gen/issues/new/choose) or [resolve one](https://github.com/fkakatie/pw-gen/issues).

 ## Contact